 Potting and Repotting Popcorn Plants

 When growing these plants in containers, make sure the soil is well-draining, and ensure plenty of drainage holes in the bottom of the container.
+Terracotta is an excellent choice as its porous walls allow moisture to evaporate.
 It can also help to add a layer of pebbles to allow the water to drain even further.
 The container should be at least a few inches wider than the roots of the plant to allow for space to grow, as well as wide enough to handle the height of the growing plant without allowing it to topple over.

 Popcorn plants can be overwintered if kept indoors.
 A greenhouse is preferable, but a garage is fine if the temperature stays above 40 degrees Fahrenheit.
 They will only need watering occasionally.